Appliance repair guides and brand insight.

 Whirlpool Ice Maker Repair & Replacement: Real Causes and Fixes

-Why a Whirlpool refrigerator ice maker stops making ice, the checks you can run yourself, and the line where it's time to call a tech. $75 diagnostic, credited to the repair.
+Why a Whirlpool ice maker stops working, the quick checks worth running first, and where a tech takes over. $75 diagnostic, credited to the repair.

 Read post → -

-Whirlpool & Maytag Dryer Not Heating: Causes and Fixes
+Whirlpool & Maytag Dryer Not Heating: Causes & When to Call

 Read post → -

-Washing machine not draining: pump and hose fixes
+Washing machine not draining: what to check and when to call

-Standing water in the drum usually means a clogged pump filter, a kinked or blocked drain hose, or a failed pump.
-Here is how to find the cause and when to call a tech.
+Standing water in the drum usually points to a clogged pump filter, a kinked drain hose, or a failed pump.
+Here's how to tell which it is and when to call a Tri-Valley appliance tech.

 Read post → -